CQCL/pytket-docs/manual/manual_circuit.rst

 .. `PauliExpBox` for simulations and general interactions

-Also in this category of synthesis boxes is :py:class:`DiagonalBox`.
+Also in this category of synthesis boxes is :py:class:`~pytket.circuit.DiagonalBox`.
 This allows synthesis of circuits for diagonal unitaries.
 This box can be constructed by passing in a :math:`(1 \times 2^n)` numpy array representing the diagonal entries of the desired unitary matrix.

 Controlled Box Operations